fundacionctic/connector-building-blocks/README.md

 * The `edcpy` folder contains a Python package built on top of [Poetry](https://python-poetry.org/), providing a series of utilities to interact with an EDC-based dataspace.
 For example, it contains the logic to execute all the necessary HTTP requests to successfully complete a [Transfer Process](https://eclipse-edc.github.io/docs/#/submodule/Connector/docs/developer/architecture/domain-model?id=transfer-process).
 Additionally, it offers an example implementation of a [Consumer Backend](https://github.com/eclipse-edc/Connector/tree/main/extensions/control-plane/transfer/transfer-data-plane).
 * The `example` folder contains the configuration files required for the end-to-end example of an interaction between a provider and consumer.
 This example is one of the main contributions of this repository and aims to clarify any doubts regarding how to integrate a regular service or API into a data space.

+## Prerequisites

+* [VirtualBox](https://www.virtualbox.org/wiki/Downloads): a popular virtualization product.
+* [Vagrant](https://developer.hashicorp.com/vagrant/downloads): a command line tool for managing virtual machines.

+You just need to download and install the releases for your operating system.
+Vagrant should be able to find and use the [VirtualBox provider](https://developer.hashicorp.com/vagrant/docs/providers/virtualbox) automatically.

+There are no other prerequisites, as Vagrant will take care of installing all the necessary dependencies inside the virtual machines.

 ## Examples

 There is a `Vagrantfile` in the root of the repository, which serves as the configuration file for Vagrant.
 [Vagrant](https://www.vagrantup.com/) is a tool utilized here to generate reproducible versions of two separate Ubuntu Virtual Machines: one for the provider and another for the consumer.
 This approach guarantees that the examples portray a more realistic scenario where the consumer and provider are deployed on different instances.
 Consequently, this distinction is reflected in the configuration files, providing a more illustrative demonstration rather than relying only on localhost access for all configuration properties.